- The growth of myeloma cells interferes with the production of normal plasma cells. The organs most affected are the bones, blood, and kidneys.

 Multiple myeloma is a cancer that forms in plasma cells.
 Plasma cells are white blood cells found in bone marrow.
-Plasma cells are a key part of the immune system.
+These cells are a key part of the immune system.
 They make antibodies that fight infection.

 Cancerous cells in the bone marrow prevent normal cells from repairing lesions or soft spots that form in the bones.
 Decreased bone density can lead to fractures and spinal compression.

 Bone loss from myeloma causes an excess of calcium to be released into the bloodstream.
-People with a high number of bone tumors are most likely to get hypercalcemia.
-Hypercalcemia can also be caused by overactive parathyroid glands.
-When left untreated, severe cases of hypercalcemia can lead to a coma or cardiac arrest.
+People with bone tumors are at an increased risk of developing hypercalcemia.

-Luckily there are several ways that the kidneys can be kept healthy in people with myeloma, especially when the condition is caught early.
+There are several ways that the kidneys can be kept healthy in people with myeloma, especially when the condition is caught early.
 Drugs called bisphosphonates, most commonly used to treat osteoporosis, can be taken to reduce bone damage and hypercalcemia.
-Patients can get fluid therapy to rehydrate the body, either orally or intravenously.
+People can get fluid therapy to rehydrate the body, either orally or intravenously.

 Anti-inflammatory drugs called glucocorticoids can reduce cell activity.
 And dialysis can take some of the strain off the kidney function.
 Finally, the balance of drugs administered in chemotherapy can be adjusted so as not to further harm the kidneys.